espinosajuanma/aws-notes/courses/clf-c02/20231123231114/README.md

-# Types: Platform as a Service
+# CC Types: Platform as a Service

 > Or PaaS